risingwavelabs/risingwave-docs-legacy/docs/deploy/risingwave-kubernetes.md

 RisingWave supports using MinIO as the object storage.

 :::note
-The performance of MinIO depends on the disk performance of the node on which it resides.
-In our tests, AWS EBS did not perform well.
-We recommend you use S3 or a compatible cloud service for the best experience.
+The performance of MinIO is closely tied to the disk performance of the node where it is hosted.
+We have observed that AWS EBS does not perform well in our tests.
+For optimal performance, we recommend using S3 or a compatible cloud service.
 :::

 Run the following command to deploy a RisingWave instance with MinIO as the object storage.